Rising-Stars-by-Sunshine/Stats201_Zhe_Niu_PS2/Method/Readme.md

 # 1.1.
 The Prediction Problem
 ## Research Question Formulation:
-- Objective: The primary goal is to estimate an individual's risk of obesity based on a variety of characteristics such as nutrition, physical activity, genetic predispositions, and lifestyle choices.
+- How can machine learning models be effectively utilized to predict obesity risk levels based on a range of features?

+- Which are the most important features used to predict obesity risk?

 - Significance: Understanding and predicting obesity risk is critical because it is linked to a number of chronic diseases, including diabetes, heart disease, and some malignancies (Robin, 2007).
 Early prediction can help with preventive actions and personalized healthcare interventions, lowering the overall healthcare burden.